aral/ar.al-site/content/2019/10/11/build-a-simple-chat-app-with-site.js/index.md

     }
     ```

-    Next, let’s create the handler that will be called when your message form is submitted by pressing the <button onclick='return false'>Send</button> button:
+    Next, let’s create the handler that will be called when your message form is submitted by pressing the _Send_ button:

     ```js
     // Handle message sending.